Mesothelioma has an aggressive progression and in early stages rarely has clear symptoms

 - short attention span

 If you or a loved one was diagnosed with mesothelioma as a consequence of occupational asbestos exposure, we strongly encourage you to take legal action.
 Asbestos victims are eligible for financial compensation, which you can easily recover with the help of a specialized attorney.
 The highly experienced lawyers at Environmental Litigation Group, P.C. have been providing quality legal representation since 1990.
-Please contact us at (205) 328-9200 and we will promptly evaluate your case.
+It is important to note that veterans who suffer from mesothelioma and intend to file a claim will have to provide our attorneys with their military records, which they must retrieve, and their medical records.